- Arriving at Bethany

 - When a staff member has probable cause to believe that a violation of federal, state, or college laws or regulations is occurring or has occurred in the room.

 - When a room inspection or search has been authorized.

 Room searches will occur when probable cause is believed to exist.
-Rooms will not be searched unless authorization has been given by the Dean of Student Services and/or Director of Security Services or Resident/Apartment Managers (or their designees).
+Rooms will not be searched unless authorization has been given by the Dean of Students and/or Director of Security Services or Resident/Apartment Managers (or their designees).
 The search of all rooms on a floor, in a hall or house will be authorized and conducted only when continual or flagrant violations of a college rule or federal, state or other law occur or are suspected.
 Hall and room searches by local authorities (canine unit) may be conducted by request of the college if there is evidence to suggest the sale, possession, and/or use of illegal drugs.

 Residential Hall Security